sarasustelosantos/bootcamp_group/README.md

 ## Notebooks

 ### 1. Data Exploration (`01_data_exploration.ipynb`)
 This notebook begins with data collection, including importing libraries and reading and merging datasets.
-It then proceeds to data exploration, providing insights into the structure of the data, initial patterns, relations, and potential errors.
+It then proceeds to data exploration, providing insights into the structure of the data, patterns, and relations.

 ### 2. Clustering Analysis (`02_clustering_analysis.ipynb`)
-The notebook starts with an introductory section that likely sets the stage for clustering analysis.
-This stage involves applying clustering techniques to discover inherent groupings in the data, which can be crucial for subsequent analysis steps.
+The notebook's content involves applying clustering techniques (Elbow Mehtod, Dendogram, K-Means) to discover inherent groupings in the data.
+Functions are defined at the beginning of the file.

 ### 3. Feature Selection (`03_feature_selection.ipynb`)
 This notebook delves into the critical process of feature selection.
 It identifies the most relevant features for predictive modeling, essential for enhancing model performance and ensuring interpretability.